Costa Favolosa Cruise Review

 We did a few excursions with Costa.
 Some were good, some not so much.
 We loved our excursion to Marrakech and the one to Tangier and Teotuan in particular.

-We also did two special excursions that were dedicated to Gold and Platinum passengers, one to Seville and the other one a special visit to the Alhambra in Granada.
-Unfortunately, both of those two excursions didn’t go very well.
+Unfortunately, neither of those excursions went very well.
 They took us to restaurants that weren’t great, the guides were mediocre at best, and the excursions were long and boring.
 These two special excursions were quite expensive, which made it all the more disappointing.
 It would have been better if we’d gone out and ate on our own, to be honest.

 The Spa

-One thing we weren’t thrilled about was the fact that the spa did not offer any specials.
-I mean, the spa treatments are REALLY expensive.
-At least, the regular prices are expensive.
-But they often have amazing deals during the cruise!
-I asked the spa manager at the beginning of the cruise about the specials and was told I had to wait until the end for anything.
+At the beginning of the cruise, I asked the spa manager about the specials and was told I had to wait until the end for anything.
 Plus, only a “women’s party” was offered!
 So, on the last sea day, I asked again about specials, and they offered me a 75-minute massage for a decent price.
 I honestly can’t remember how much.
-But if they’d offered it earlier on, Rick probably would have gone four to five times over the two weeks.
+But if they’d offered it earlier, Rick probably would have gone four to five times over the two weeks.

 Costa App